WELCOME TO THE 2nd WORKSHOP ON "EDGE MACHINE LEARNING FOR 5G MOBILE NETWORKS AND BEYOND"

 - Techniques for wireless crowd labelling

-- Modeling and performance analysis of edge learning networks
+- Performance analysis of edge learning networks

 - Energy efficiency of implementing machine learning over wireless edge networks

 - Ultra-low latency edge learning and inference